KaleyraVideo/Video-iOS-SDK-Samples-Objc/Chat-Example/README.md

 //Here we start the chat client, providing the "user alias" of the user selected.
 [BandyerSDK.instance.chatClient start:@"SELECTED USER ID"];
 ```
-Your class responsible of starting the client has the possibility to become an observer of the [BCHChatClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClient.html) life cycle, implementing the [BCHChatClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClientObserver.html).
+Your class responsible of starting the client has the possibility to become an observer of the [BCHChatClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Protocols/BCHChatClient.html) life cycle, implementing the [BCHChatClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Protocols/BCHChatClientObserver.html).
 Once the `chatClientDidStart` callback is fired, you can start to interact with our system.

 ### Start a chat

-In order to make a call, we provide you a custom `UIViewController`: the [ChannelViewController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/ChannelViewController.html).
+In order to make a call, we provide you a custom `UIViewController`: the [ChannelViewController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/ChannelViewController.html).

 Inside the `ContactsViewController` class you can find some code snippet on how to manage initialization of a ChannelViewController instance.

-When you want to start a new chat session, you need to configure the ChannelViewController instance with a [ChannelViewControllerConfiguration](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/ChannelViewControllerConfiguration.html), passing to it your implementation of [BDKUserInfoFetcher](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BDKUserInfoFetcher.html) protocol.
-This protocol is intended to manage your custom formatting of an user instance.
+When you want to start a new chat session, you need to configure the ChannelViewController instance with a [ChannelViewControllerConfiguration](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/ChannelViewControllerConfiguration.html), passing to it your implementation of [BDKUserInfoFetcher](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Protocols/BDKUserInfoFetcher.html) protocol.
+This protocol is intended to manage your custom formatting of a user instance.
 The ChannelViewController will use this fetcher to properly present contact information in its views.
 For further information on how it works, please have a look to our [sample app](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/UserInfoFetcher-Example) related to this argument.

 ```objective-c
 BCHChannelViewController *channelViewController = [[BCHChannelViewController alloc] init];